Blue25GD/Blue25GD/README.md

 </picture>

 # 👋 Hi, I'm Blue25.
-I'm a student who is interested in programming and game development.
+I'm a student who is interested in computer science and aviation.

 > Check out my latest project:
 >